House of Prayer, Achill: Directors resign

 In June 2011, all three directors of the limited company resigned simultaneously, but agreed legal terms that prevented them from discussing their concerns with the media.
 In July 2011 the Sunday World reported that Christina Gallagher had acquired a £2 million "mansion" in Shropshire, England, using donations from her followers.
 Nevertheless, John Rooney, Majella Meade and other financial backers had recently broken with Gallagher.

 Despite the controversies the venture generated revenues of €416,263 in 2011, 75% from donations and the remainder from sales of "religious objects".
 According to Darragh Mc Donagh, writing in The Times, "The company behind the House of Prayer retreat on Achill Island, Co Mayo, bought 5,000 copies of a book by its founder, Christina Gallagher, at a cost of €100,000 last year."

 Controversy

 In October 2014, a former member asked publicly for the excommunication of Christina Gallagher.
 Mick Power accused Gallagher of scaremongering, simony and heresy after she and Fr McGinnity claimed that the state would be destroyed when the pilgrims did not fund a new House of Prayer in Texas.
-They could be saved at the great chastisement by buying a € 250 picture.
+They claimed that people could be "saved" at the great chastisement by buying a €250 picture.